snowplow/marketing-attribution-accelerator/content/_index.md

 - **Upload -** Upload some sample data
 - **Model -** Configure and run the snowplow-fractribution data model
-- **Visualise -** Have a closer look at the Attribution Modeling report table to better understand the outcome of the analysis.
+- **Visualize -** Have a closer look at the Attribution Modeling report table to better understand the outcome of the analysis.
 - **Track -** Set-up and deploy tracking needed for your website or single page application for being able to perform attribution modeling
 - **Enrich -** Add an enrichment to your data
 - **Next steps -** Gain value from your own pipeline data